 As a poet, I have studied under George Eklund, Debra Kang Dean, Molly Peacock, Greg Pape, and Jeanie Thompson.
 I hold an MFA in Poetry from Spalding University.
 My poems have appeared in numerous national and regional literary journals including Midwest Quarterly, American Life in Poetry, The Louisville Review, and The Journal of Kentucky Studies.
 A Pushcart Prize and AWP Intro Award nominee, I was the 2009 winner of the Danny Miller Memorial Award.
-My chapbook Kentucky Lullaby is forthcoming from Finishing Line Press (2018).
+My chapbook Kentucky Lullaby was published by Finishing Line Press in 2018.

 “Only Red.”
 Zane Traces.
 Spring, 2017.